thiagolemosdev/movie-today/README.md

 ## ✍ Short Description

 This is a web site that suggest a movie to watch.
-Do you want to watch a movie today?\n This project was proposed by Rocketseat 💜
+Do you want to watch a movie today? <br>
+This project was proposed by Rocketseat 💜

 ## 🧪 Technologies